2 min read

 patient incident report

 With the increasing demands on healthcare providers today, even the most skilled and well-trained professionals can make mistakes.
-Incidents or adverse events in an already high-risk industry can significantly impact patients and providers.
+Healthcare incidents or adverse events in an already high-risk industry can significantly impact patients and providers.
 Therefore, risk mitigation is crucial for preventing future incidents and improving patient safety.

 Here's how the patient incident report affects risk management and why incident reporting is vital to patient safety in every healthcare organization.